seofuckoff/seofuckoff.github.io/README.md

 Now, let's see how well this page will rank for "Fuck off SEO".

+## So you want to rank you your site to no.1 on google?

-If you are reading this, I did something right.
-I can also speak and write without ranting and would like to let you know: I run an online-marketing agency with a focus on results.
-If you would like to work with me, please send an e-mail to [1985nordlicht@gmail.com](mailto:1985nordlicht@gmail.com) - Thank you for your attention!
+If you are reading this, I obviously did something right.
+We can also speak and write without ranting and would like to let you know: We are an online marketing agency with a __focus on results__.
+If you would like to work with us, drop us an e-mail: [1985nordlicht@gmail.com](mailto:1985nordlicht@gmail.com)

+Thanks for your attention!